bos-sci/anatomy-docs/CONTRIBUTING.md

 #### Formatting Options
 * Manual
-  - Run `npm run format <file path>` on the command line for every file you change.
   - Use Prettier's shortcut in your editor of choice.
-Ex.: option + shift + f for VS Code on Macs
+  - Ex.: option + shift + f for VS Code on Macs
 * Automated
   - Configure Prettier to format your code after each save.
   - VS Code: Settings > Format on Save.
   - You must ensure a default formatter is available.
-Make prettier your default formatter by using the command pallette (cmd + shift + P) > format document > configure default formatter > choose prettier
+Make Prettier your default formatter by using the command palette (cmd + shift + P) > format document > configure default formatter > choose Prettier

 ### Linting Options
 * Manual